Blackened death metal: Characteristics

 Orion, bassist of Behemoth performing 2009.

-The genre is commonly death metal that incorporates musical, lyrical or ideological elements of black metal, such as an increased use of tremolo picking, anti-Christian or Satanic lyrical themes and chord progressions similar to those used in black metal.
+The genre is commonly defined as death metal, which incorporates musical, lyrical or ideological elements of black metal, such as an increased use of tremolo picking, anti-Christian or Satanic lyrical themes and chord progressions similar to those used in black metal.
 Blackened death metal bands are also more likely to wear corpse paint and suits of armour, than bands from other styles of death metal.
 Lower range guitar tunings, death growls and abrupt tempo changes are common in the genre.
 Some blackened death metal bands, such as Goatwhore and Angelcorpse, even take significant influence from thrash metal.

 History

-Both black metal and death metal evolved out of the same crop of early extreme metal bands such as Dark Angel, Possessed, Kreator, Sodom, Venom, Celtic Frost and Bathory, leading to common elements between the genres being in place.
+Both black metal and death metal evolved in the 1980s out of the same crop of early extreme metal bands such as Dark Angel, Possessed, Kreator, Sodom, Venom, Celtic Frost and Bathory, leading to common elements between the genres being in place.

 Early death metal groups possessing certain elements in common with black metal include early Sepultura, Morbid Angel, and Deicide.
 John McEntee, guitarist and vocalist of death metal band Incantation, has noted that he and his band draw influence from black metal.
 Seminal black metal band Darkthrone began playing death metal before evolving into the style they would primarily become known for.

-Blasphemy crossed death metal and black metal on their debut album Fallen Angel of Doom, giving way to the development of war metal.
+Blasphemy fused death metal and black metal on their debut album Fallen Angel of Doom, giving way to the development of war metal.
 Dissection evolved out of the Gothenburg melodic death metal scene, embracing black metal influences into their music and helping create melodic black-death thanks to their 1993 album The Somberlain.

 The year 1998 saw the release of Behemoth's album Pandemonic Incantations, striking a stylistic change in the sound of the band's output from a traditional black metal style with generally pagan lyrical themes into a more death metal influenced sound with lyrics about the occult and Satan.
 After continuing this style, their 2000 album Thelema.6 peaked at number 31 on the Polish Albums Charts.
 Many of Behemoth's subsequent albums would continue to chart, with Demigod peaking at number 15, The Apostasy at number 9, and Evangelion and The Satanist both at number one, with multiple albums charting worldwide.
 American band Skeletonwitch's third, fourth and fifth albums peaked at numbers 151, 153 and 62, respectively, on the Billboard 200 charts.

 Thy Art Is Murder, a band which previously played deathcore, moved into a style more similar to blackened death metal on their fourth album Dear Desolation, charting in eight different territories, including a peak at number five on the Australian Albums Charts and number seven on the New Zealand Heatseekers Albums.
 Similarly, New Jersey's Lorna Shore also began to tread into blackened death metal territory with their sophomore album "Flesh Coffin".